Scholarships and bursaries

 The Postgraduate Support Scheme (PSS) has been designed to support widening opportunities for groups currently under-represented in Postgraduate Study.
 The scheme supports applications from those who entered as undergraduates from disadvantaged socio-economic backgrounds, those with disabilities and those who have been under Local Authority Care.

-Places are strictly limited and applicants are advised to read the guidance notes carefully before completing the application form.
-All applicants must meet essential eligibility criteria as defined in the application guidance.
+The University is now opening applications for reserve places on the Postgraduate Support Scheme.
+Reserve spaces will be allocated in early September dependent on places being vacated by those initially awarded in the first round of applications.
+Applicants are advised to read the guidance notes carefully before completing the application form.
+All applicants must meet essential eligibility criteria as defined in the application guidance

 Guidance notes and eligibility criteria